qwo/blog/content/2018/cheap-haircuts-in-manhattan-for-now.md

 Manhattan Chinatown is the oldest Chinatown in the area, but as 8th Avenue and Flushings offer wider streets and cheaper rent, people have left.
 I hope more of these institutions stay in the city, and often these places are left behind in a digital age.

-For those that take language barriers (language adventure?) and happy to get out of their comfort zone for a deal;
+For those that don't mind language barriers  (language adventure?) and happy to get out of their comfort zone for a deal;

 Here are detailed instructions to find the place.